Rajdoll/WUbyRajdoll/Gemastik/baby-xss/wu.md

     document.body.appendChild(i1)
 </script>

-    Serve the page using a web server, make sure the server is accessible from the internet.
+2.Serve the page using a web server, make sure the server is accessible from the internet.
-    Send the link to the victim.
+3.Send the link to the victim.
-    Wait for the victim to open the link.
+4.Wait for the victim to open the link.
-    The flag will be sent to the webhook.
+5.The flag will be sent to the webhook.

-Read more
+**Read more**
     https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#samesitesamesite-value
     https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#sandbox
     https://www.w3.org/TR/WD-frames-970331#Infinite%20Recursion